The Masonic Grand Lodge of the Order of Illuminati for Germany

 The country lodges in Kattowitz, Zittau, and Rudolstat, which had not proved viable due to low membership-numbers, had already long since forsaken the Grand Orient.

-In November 1909 Reuss became convinced that the new independent Grand Master General in Leipzig was definitely not working the higher degrees, and therefore revoked all the supposed powers he had conferred on November 15th 1906.
+In November 1909 Reuss became convinced that the new independent Grand Master-General in Leipzig was definitely not working the higher degrees, and therefore revoked all the supposed powers he had conferred on November 15th 1906.

 But the real reason was that about this time Reuss had received intelligence from his friend and brother Carl (who had earlier allied himself as a loyal follower and been rewarded by nomination to the Sovereign Sanctuary, getting the necessary grades per communicatio) that the Grand Master of the Scottish Rite Symbolic Grand Lodge in Germany was moving his lodges into the German Grand Lodge fold, and it irritated Reuss that the Scottish Rite in Germany would thereby be further obscured.
 He had even tried to cancel the Grand Master of the Scottish Rite in Germany’s charter for the Symbolic Grand Lodge, although Reuss had sold the right to cancellation, which meant that the charter could never be rescinded.